gayverjr/pyemap/docs/tutorial/mining.rst

 Mine for subgraphs
 ===================
 There are two types of searches available in PyeMap.

-One can mine for all possible subgraphs:
+1.  mine for all possible subgraphs:

 .. code-block:: python

    pg.run_gspan(19)

-Or search for a specific pattern:
+2. search for a specific pattern:

 .. code-block:: python